How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 COOL CUSTARD

 Now it’s time to cool the custard.
-Into a 8×8-inch buttered baking dish, pour the custard and smooth the top with a spatula.
+Into an 8×8-inch buttered baking dish, pour the custard and smooth the top with a spatula.
 Cover it with a food wrap and allow it to cool for at least 4-5 hours, or overnight.

 SLICE COOLED CUSTARD